dextr-cloud/dextr-docs/docs/_pages/users.md

 ### Section 3 -  Deleting users

 This is done by clicking the trashcan icon right beside the edit button.
-If you delete an user, they'll be forced to log out of Dextr.
+If you delete an user, they'll be forced to log out of ConnectPath.

 [![Deleting User](/assets/images/Users/deleting-users.jpg)](/assets/images/Users/deleting-users.jpg)